sebastiengreg/pplaaf-web2/collections/_countries-en/mauritania.md

 Human rights activists also risk lengthy prison sentences, with those active in anti-slavery particularly susceptible to arrest.
 The 2016 Global Slavery Index estimates that 43,000 Mauritanians are enslaved.
 Other estimates are much higher, although the government staunchly denies that slavery exists in Mauritania.
 The president of the Initiative for the Resurgence of the Abolitionist Movement (IRA) has been jailed at least three times and alleges that he was tortured in prison.
 He was most recently released in May 2016 after serving 20 months for 'inciting trouble', 'belonging to an unrecognized organization', 'leading an unauthorized rally', and 'violence against the police'.
 As of April 2018, two activists from the IRA are still detained despite the condemnation of the United Nations Working Group on Arbitrary Detention which asked the Mauritanian government to release them in November 2017.

 ## Media rights and freedom
-The 2016 Freedom House Freedom of the Press report rates press freedom in Mauritania as “Partly Free”.
+The 2016 Freedom House [Freedom of the Press report](https://freedomhouse.org/report/freedom-press/2016/mauritania){:target="blank"} rates press freedom in Mauritania as “Partly Free”.
 It notes concern that the new cybercrime “established prison sentences and heavy fines for disseminating certain types of politically sensitive content over the internet”.

 The Freedom House report also notes that the media is highly politicized, reporting that opposition members maintain that the allocation of licenses favors pro-government political, tribal, and ethno-racial interests.
 It further claims that the High Authority for the Press and Audiovisual Sector warned journalists against criticizing the president or his family and suspended a radio talk show for threatening “national unity and social cohesion”.